harshp30/YOLOandSSDImageVideoClassifier/README.md

         > Data augmentation is a technique in machine learning used to reduce overfitting when training a machine learning model, by training models on several slightly-modified copies of existing data.

-        - It is a good approach with the training dataset is to small
+        - It is a good approach with the training dataset is too small
-        - We can generate additional training samples using data augmentation techniques (example: flipping an image horizonatly)
+        - We can generate additional training samples using data augmentation techniques (for example: flipping an image horizontally)

         We also apply Non-Max Suppression here to get rid of useless bounding boxes (explained above)